code-warrior/the-modular-grid-presentation/the-modular-grid-presentation.md

 ## [fit] Who’s The Target Audience?

-* Web developers looking for near-perfect pixel translations of design comps
+* Web developers with a knowledge of Sass (or other CSS preprocessor) who are looking for near-perfect pixel translations of comprehensive designs, or comps
-* Web developers with a basic understanding of Sass
 * Web designers who want to verify work done by the web dev team

 ---